Neekoy/Cait/README.md

-# Cait
-Cataloguing Artificial Intelligence
+# Cait - Cataloguing Artificial InTelligence v0.1

 To do: